tolitius/boot-check/README.md

 This task will run all the bikeshed checks within a pod.

-At the moment it takes no arguments, but behold..! it will. ('-m, --max-line-length', etc.)

 Options:
   -h, --help             Print this help info.
   -o, --options OPTIONS  OPTIONS sets bikeshed options EDN map.